Analysis | Here’s What We Know About Kids and Covid-19

 4. Do kids spread the virus?

 There’s limited evidence.
 In a much-cited study of 5,706 coronavirus patients and their contacts in South Korea published July 16, researchers concluded that children younger than 10 spread the virus at the lowest rate.
 They found, however, that those age 10 to 19 were more likely to spread Covid-19 within a household than younger children and adults were.
 The study had limitations.
-As with other similar studies, the researchers first identified an infected person and then tested that person’s contacts, which means they can’t be certain who started the chain.
+As with similar studies, the researchers first identified an infected person and then tested that person’s contacts, which means they can’t be certain who started the chain.
 Plus, the study was conducted while schools were mostly shut down.
+In the U.S., school closure was associated with a 62% drop in Covid-19 cases and 58% decline in deaths, researchers at the Cincinnati Children’s Hospital Medical Center reported in July.
+They acknowledged that the trends were largest in states with a low cumulative incidence of Covid-19 at the time schools were shut, and that it’s possible some of the reduction was due to other measures.

 5. What’s happened where schools reopened?